 After deciding on a location for the fire pit on your deck, position the pavers in a grid pattern to give a base to hold all legs or the entire fire pit base.
 It is, nevertheless, planned.

-Make the paver grid broad enough to provide a bit of edge around the fire pit’s feet or base if it’s accidentally bumped and one of the legs is no longer supported by the fire pit.
+Make the paver grid broad enough to provide an edge around the fire pit’s feet or base if it’s accidentally bumped and one of the legs is no longer supported by the fire pit.
 This reduces the possibility of the fire pit toppling over or rolling off the barrier.

-A fire pit pad intended to protect deck surfaces from temperatures reaching 1400 degrees Fahrenheit is available for purchase.
+A fire pit pad that protects deck surfaces from temperatures reaching 1400 degrees Fahrenheit is available for purchase.

 Fire pit screen

 If your fire pit has a screen, keep it closed as much as possible while burning to reduce the risk of jumping sparks.

 - A heat shield made of metal for the fire pit.

 - 26-inch x 26-inch – roughly 4 inches off the ground.

 - Little wiggle room for a normal portable fire pit’s legs or base to go, but over the edge if prodded.

 - Risk of fire pit toppling if one of its legs goes over the edges.